 From an early age, she is in love with jazz and Polish songs.
 The first jazz musician that Yoanna met in her was the late Jerzy Michał Bożyk, a friend of her parents.
 It was in a duet with Jerzy Bożyk that she made her debut in front of the public, at the age of four.
 This debut took place in the final years of communism in Poland, at a Christmas radio broadcast in Krakow’s largest prison.
 Yoanna performed two songs to the accompaniment of Jerzy Bożyk.
 These met with the full applause of the prisoners in the cells.

 After 30 years of friendship between Jerzy and Yoanna’s parents, the duo comes back with the song and the music video “Bruno S.”, which Jerzy taught Yoanna many years before.

-Yoanna performs this diverse repertoire in eight languages: in Polish, Georgian, Mingrelian, Russian, English, French, German and Latin.
+Yoanna performs this diverse repertoire in eight languages: in Polish, Georgian, Mingrelian, Ukrainian, Russian, English, French, German and Latin.
 Apart from native Polish, she speaks fluent English, Russian and French, and she communicates in Georgian.

 More information about Yoanna’s recent music projects can be found in the photo gallery.